Pengyu-Jin/Pengyu-Jin.github.io/docs/blog/posts/Latex.md

 ## Caution

 The $\LaTeX$ engine converts multiple consecutive line breaks into `\par`.
-Empty lines are used for writing convenience, but the effect is equivalent.
+An Empty line is used for writing convenience, but the effect is equivalent.